FaeInterestingWorld/.github/profile/README.md

 FAEs and I-AGIs do not seem to exist yet.
 Some fictional examples of what they could resemble are Deepthought (Hitchhikers guide to the galaxy), and Minds (The Culture) — Artificial Super Intelligences with a distinct personas ranging from compassionate to eccentric.

+---

+### Testing the hypothesis

+I-AGIs, as contrasted to proto-AGIs, may take a few years (plausible but less likely) to a few decades to arrive and for the hypothesis to be testable.

+One test for I-AGIs is the Silent Turing Test where the tester stays silent during a Turing Test and sees if the AI tries to resolve uncertainty by asking questions (without being pre-programmed to do so).

+Scenarios and tests can be designed to check if I-AGI's actions align with the IWH.